-Lying one kilometre to the north of Bishoftu, Hora lake is the largest of the five, and is one of the most traveled with boats often seen upon the lake.
+Lying one kilometre to the north of Bishoftu, Hora lake is the largest of the five, and is one of the most travelled with boats often seen upon the lake.

 For this reason, it is not advisable to swim far into its depths, however there are a number of jetties along its shore with boats and captains for hire.

-Home to a range of indigenous birds, eagle eyed visitors will spot the countless groups of pink feathered flamingos and migratory cranes bobbing in its waters.
+Home to a range of indigenous birds, eagle-eyed visitors will spot the groups of pink feathered flamingos and migratory cranes bobbing in its waters.